 The threat T.Forgery addresses the fraudulent, complete or partial alteration of the User Data or/and TSF-data stored on the TOE or/and exchanged between the TOE and the terminal.
-The security objective OT.AC_Pers requires the TOE to limit the write access for the travel document to the trustworthy Personalisation Agent (cf. OE.Personalisation).
-The TOE will protect the integrity and authenticity of the stored and exchanged User Data or/and TSF-data as aimed by the security objectives OT.Data_Integrity and OT.Data_Authenticity, respectively.
-The objectives OT.Prot_Phys-Tamper and OT.Prot_Abuse-Func contribute to protecting integrity of the User Data or/and TSF-data stored on the TOE.
-A terminal operator operating his terminals according to OE.Terminal and performing the Passive Authentication using the Document Security Object as aimed by OE Passive.
-Auth.
-Sign will be able to effectively verify integrity and authenticity of the aimed by OE.Passive_Auth_Sign will be able to effectively verify integrity and authenticity of the data received from the TOE.
+The security objective OT.AC Pers requires the TOE to limit the write access for the travel document to 650 the trustworthy Personalisation Agent (cf. OE.Personalisation).
+The TOE will protect the integrity and authenticity of the stored and exchanged User Data or/and TSF-data as aimed by the security objectives OT.Data Integrity and OT.Data Authenticity, respectively.
+The objectives OT.Prot Phys-Tamper and OT.Prot Abuse-Func contribute to protecting integrity of the User Data or/and TSF-data stored on the TOE.
+A terminal operator operating his terminals according to 655 OE.
+Terminal and performing the Passive Authentication using the Document Security Object as

-The threat T.Abuse-Func addresses attacks of misusing TOE's functionality to manipulate or to disclosure the stored User- or TSF-data as well as to disable or to bypass the soft-coded security functionality.
+- OE.Terminal and performing the Passive Authentication using the Document Security Object as aimed by OE.Passive_Auth_Sign will be able to effectively verify integrity and authenticity of the data received from the TOE. - The threat T.Abuse-Func addresses attacks of misusing TOE's functionality to manipulate or to disclosure the stored User- or TSF-data as well as to disable or to bypass the soft-coded security functionality.
 The security objective OT.Prot_Abuse-Func ensures that the usage of functions having not to be used in the operational phase is effectively prevented.